 Most stylish gaming headset

 This is a headset that features a funky design that's certainly comfortable.
-It can also be customised to some degree as you can choose between oval and round earcups depending on your preference.
+It can also be customised to some degree as you can choose between faux leather and cloth styled ear cups.
+These aren't terribly deep, but they are large enough to cover your ears nicely and provide all-day comfort to match the terrific sound.

-We like the braided USB cable and other neat, high-quality features that made this headset a pleasure to use.
+We like the number of things Logitech has included in the box for this money and the high-quality features that made this headset a pleasure to use.
 Sound quality, for example, does not disappoint.
 This headset has large drivers that offer a good range of sound with deep bass levels and a brilliantly immersive sound quality that gamers will love.
-Within the Razer Synapse software, you can calibrate the position of the audio to your own personal preference ensuring the best surround sound experience.
+The Logitech G Hub allows you to customise that sound in various ways as well as turning DTS on and off.

 Best high-fidelity gaming headset